-The cost of living is increasing and many are facing a tough winter with rising energy bills.
-The government introduced the Energy Price Guarantee in a bid to cap the continuing rise in energy bills which means that the average household energy bill will be capped at £2,500 a year until April 2023.
-The Energy Price Guarantee is based on average usage, however, meaning your actual energy bills may be more or less depending on the amount of energy you use.
+The cost of living continues to increase and many faced a tough winter with rising energy bills.
+The government introduced the Energy Price Guarantee in October 2022 in a bid to cap the rise in energy bills.
+This meant that the average household energy bill was capped at £2,500 a year until the end of March 2023, but this was then extended until the end of June 2023.
+From 1st July 2023, the energy price cap will reduce to £2,074 which means the average household should see a slight reduction in their energy bills.
+The energy price cap is based on average usage, however, which means your actual energy bills may be more or less depending on the amount of energy you use.

 In this article, we look at the options available to you if you are struggling to pay your energy bills and additional ways that you can try to save money around the home.

 Ofgem announced an increase to the energy price cap in August 2022 which meant that the average domestic household was expected to see their energy bills rise to £3,549 a year from 1st October.
 To combat rising energy prices the government introduced the Energy Price Guarantee which capped unit rates for gas and electricity in order to reduce the average household bill, capping it at an average of £2,500 a year until April 2023, which was later extended to the end of June.
 Currently, as a result of the government's Energy Price Guarantee, a unit of electricity costs an average of 34p per kWh and a unit of gas costs 10.3p per kWh but this will decrease from 1st July to 30p per kWh and 8p per kWh respectively with the energy price cap.
 How much you actually pay for your energy usage will vary depending on how much gas and electricity you use.
 We share how much you can expect to pay for appliances around the home in our article, 'How much electricity am I using?'
 Additionally, you may find our article, 'What is the cheapest way to cook?' useful.

 What to do if you’re struggling to pay your energy bills